Start Before You are "Ready"

 - 2 min read

 Ignoring your own needs can slowly turn into a feeling of restlessness.
 You might notice it as an internal buzz or a nagging sense of unease.
 It shows up in your thoughts, feelings, and even in your body.
 Your mind might race, jumping from one idea to another, while your body feels jittery, making it hard to sit still.
 Even if everything seems fine on the outside, you might still feel that nagging dissatisfaction or impatience.
 Concentration becomes tough, and you catch yourself daydreaming about what comes next instead of enjoying the moment.
-There's this constant craving for something different—whether it's a new adventure, a solution to a problem, or just a break from the discomfort.
+There's this constant craving for something different—whether it's a new adventure, a solution to a problem, or just a break from the ordinary.

 Seeking solutions outside oneself is often a temporary remedy that cannot satisfy those feelings in the long run.
 True calmness, awareness, and clarity are found within yourself.